sequra/woocommerce-sequra/woocommerce-sequra/readme.txt

 * Allow alternative commission options if available in SeQura.

 = 4.9 =
-* Add fee options to Pago flexible
+* Add fee options to Fraccionar pago

 = 4.8.4 =
 * Fix issues with widget visualizations params and css selectors